aloz/esl2http/README.md

 Failed webhooks (HTTP post statuscode rather than 2xx or throwed exception on post) is an exceptional case that is not a normal flow.
 Should we resend events to the handlers by auto if i.e. 404 (not found) response?
 I think no, taking into account that it could be a typo into the URL of the handler.
 Should we auto resend-resend-resend and to throttle the endpoint if 5xx server error?
 I think no. I see no cases when it should be recovered by auto.
 I think in this case the microservice should stop to send events to the failed endpoints, and provide a notification that this exceptional situation is on.

+Each event posts to the endpoint in parallel, into its own thread, for a higher performance.
+Even using parallel sending, mixing sending to working endpoints and auto resend to the failed endpoints we are in risk that resends will stuck sending to working endpoints.

-After the problem is gone it's possible to resend the failed events by default by manually.
+After the endpoint problem is gone it's possible to resend the failed events by default by manually.
 Pleace check `ProjectFiles/Postgres/SQL/Other/example-resend.sql`:

 ```sql
 -- This is an example how to apply to send events to the failed http handler